How AI Is Learning to Feel Pain and What That Means for Humanity

 A metal limb learning the same dance as a child touching a hot pan: curiosity, pain, retreat, memory.

-Engineers are writing algorithms with thresholds, a kind of internal dial that says, this pressure is fine, this much force is tolerable, but cross this line and we’re in pain territory.
+Engineers are writing algorithms with a kind of threshold, an internal dial that says, this pressure is fine, this much force is tolerable, but cross this line and we’re in pain territory.

-Keep poking at it?
-The system adapts, avoids, rewrites its plan.
+Keep poking at it and the system adapts, avoids the stimuli, and will even rewrites its plan.

-It’s a familiar behavior brought to life by discomfort, not unlike the way evolution born us into cautious creatures.
+It’s really a familiar behavior brought to life by discomfort, not unlike the way evolution born us into the cautious creatures that we are today.

-Some AIs are being trained not to feel pain themselves, but to see it in us.
+Some AIs are being trained not to feel pain themselves, but to see it in us, as weird as that sounds.
+I almost imagine a room full of robots sitting there watching a HR video and taking notes.

-These programs might scan faces, body language, the tightening of a jaw, the slump of a shoulder, the tightening of a fist.
+But really, these programs might scan faces, or body language like the tightening of a jaw, or the slump of a shoulder, something like that.

-They don’t “feel” sympathy the way you do when you hear a friend cry, but they can mirror the behavior.
-After all, the don’t “feel” anything at all.
+They don’t “feel” sympathy the way you do when you hear a friend cry, but they can mirror and mimic the behavior.
+After all, they really don’t “feel” anything at all, and never have.

-The idea is simple but haunting: if a machine can recognize suffering (in theory), it can learn not to make it worse (right?).
+The idea is simple but kind of creepy: if a machine can recognize suffering (in theory), it can learn not to make it worse (right?).
 They can become true caregivers, companions…or at least colleagues who can pretend to understand.

 But Wait, Isn't This Dangerous?